-Comparison with acceptable levels of risk with no sea level rise the 1% AEP flood level has an expected damage in any given year of 0.35% of the value of the structure9.
+Comparison with acceptable levels of risk with no sea level rise

+For risks that do not change over time, potential damage from events with an annual probability at or below 1% is often considered an acceptable level of risk9.
+A property that has a floor just at the 1% AEP flood level has an expected damage in any given year of 0.35% of the value of the structure10.
 On a structure worth \$100,000 this corresponds to an expected annual damage of about \$350 if exposed to this level of risk from inundation from the sea in Kingston Beach.